Four years after the Rana Plaza tragedy:

 One of the ways the Sisters of the Holy Cross work to build a society of justice and love is by using the Congregation’s investments to influence companies to treat workers justly and produce goods sustainably.
 As we observe the fourth anniversary of the April 24, 2013, collapse of the Rana Plaza garment factory in Savar, Bangladesh, that killed more than 1,100 people and injured thousands more, much has been accomplished to ensure worker safety—but much more work needs to be done.

 In the aftermath of the tragedy, the Sisters of the Holy Cross joined other members of the Interfaith Center on Corporate Responsibility (ICCR) to use their investments as a catalyst for a safe and healthy Bangladeshi ready-made garment industry.
-As a result of such pressure, and trade unions signed and implemented a five-year, legally-binding Accord on Fire and Building Safety in Bangladesh to both protect and empower garment workers.
+As a result of such pressure, companies and trade unions signed and implemented a five-year, legally-binding Accord on Fire and Building Safety in Bangladesh to both protect and empower garment workers.

 The Congregation’s General Leadership Team recently signed ICCR’s Investor Statement on the 4th Anniversary of the Rana Plaza Tragedy.
 The statement highlights these major successes: